digitaltim/digitaltim.github.io/_posts/2020-05-22-vue-basics.md

 Vue is a progressive web framework for building user interfaces.
 Meaning that it can be incorporated into a project incrementally.
 This is because the core library focusses on the view layer whereas adding additional tooling/libraries turns it into a more fully featured framework.

 ## Declarative Rendering[^1]
 Calling a function to change a DOM element is imperative rendering.
 In Vue you declare how an element is derived from state and props, thus declarative rendering[^2].
 One of the ways to do this is with template syntax which links the data variables defined in Vue to the placeholders in the template.
-Using `{{ <variable name> }}` causes text interpolation[^3].
+Using {% raw %} `{{ <variable name> }}` {% endraw %} causes text interpolation[^3].
 Using the `v-bind:` directive allows binding values to an element's attributes.
 The `v-` prefix indicates a Vue directive.

 ## Conditionals and Loops[^4]
 Vue uses the conditional directive `v-if` to bind data to the structure of the DOM.
 The `v-for` directive can be used to iterate through a data source declared in Vue.